Register here to attend one of the guided tours of the Atmospheric Observatory at the University of Reading.

 The tours are free of charge, but numbers are restricted to 20 visitors on each occasion; first come, first served!
 Please provide your e-mail address so that we can confirm your place.

-Please note - if a date advertised in the University Summer 2017 Events Guide is not shown below, it is because that tour has already been fully booked.
+Please note - if a date advertised in the University Summer 2017 Events Guide is not shown below, it is because that tour has already been fully booked, or the date has now passed.

 READ OUR BOOK